All Products

 What do I do if a GPT partition is created on a disk but is misaligned?

-1. Run the following commands to query the parameters of the disk:
+1. Run the following command to query the parameters of the disk.
+In this example, the /dev/vdb data disk is used.

 How do I upgrade e2fsprogs on a Linux instance?